Firewood Information line

 Instead of taking firewood along on your next camping trip or bringing some home with you from far away, get your firewood where you’re going to use it.
 Make sure it was produced from trees harvested nearby.

-If you are bringing wood to a state property it must be all of the following:
+As of June 1, 2014, if you are bringing wood to a state property it must be all of the following:

 Or, even easier, consider buying your firewood from a WI certified dealer.
 This wood has been treated to eliminate pests and diseases and is allowed on state properties.